 That’s why, despite coronavirus disruptions, AMD is still guiding for 20%-plus revenue growth in 2020.

-It’s also why AMD stock has rebounded more than 40% from its March lows to trade just shy of all time highs.
+It’s also why AMD stock has rebounded big from its March lows to trade just shy of all time highs.

 This big rebound in AMD stock will persist.
 Major demand tailwinds from cloud computing, 5G, and IoT will sustain robust revenue growth for AMD for the rest of the year.
 Concurrently, AMD’s global supply chain will continue to normalize, margins will continue to improve, and profits will keep roaring higher.